centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 If something fails, it would look like shown below:

 ![Transfer Checkout Pre-Checks]({{ 'assets/images/whmcs/ispapi-registrar/transferprecheck.png' | relative_url }})

+Activate `Sync Id Protection` to include synchronizing this Domain Add-Ons checkboxes within the Registrar TLD Sync.
+We just Sync it for TLDs configured with us as Registrar in Auto Registration (see Domain Pricing Overview).

+Activate `Suspend after Expiration` if you want to suspend domain name automatically after expiration.
+This option is useful if you're faced with clients who are used to pay their domain renewals very late and you want to pressure a bit.
+Worst case such clients would lose domains when accidentally forgetting about the renewal.
+You can unsuspend domains over Client Profile > Tab Domains using the Button `Unsuspend`.

+If you want to offer our Web Apps to your customers, activate the `Offer Web Apps` checkbox.
+Find further details documented below.

+Now, press Save and voilà.
+If you're getting a green message - you're connected.
+Otherwise, you have to investigate further as described [here]({{ 'docs/hexonet/faqs/whmcs-ispapi-registrar/#49-login-failed-in-registrar-module' | relative_url }}).

 ### Domain Contact Verification